hari-2312/ipl-analysis-using-power-bi/README.md

-Creating a Power BI project for IPL analysis can be quite interesting and insightful.
-Here's a general outline of how you might approach it:

 1. Data Collection:
    Gather data from reliable sources.
-You can find IPL data from various websites, APIs, or even scrape it if necessary.
+You can find IPL data from websites.
 Look for data related to matches, players, teams, venues, scores, and any other relevant metrics.

 2.Data Cleaning and Preparation:
    - Once you have the data, clean it up.
 This involves dealing with missing values, inconsistencies, duplicates, and formatting issues.
 Ensure that your data is in a format that Power BI can easily work with.